deveshXm/matinee/README.md

 You can test the GET requests on localhost:8000/docs

+###Once all the above steps are done you can go to the website on localhost:3000

 #### I was not able to deploy on heroku the FASTApi as my app needed more than 1 GB RAM to run